Seq # 185330110

 Mine

 At first just a small silvery line with a central brown line, on top of a leaf vein.
 Later a white, whitish grey or silvery, semi-circular or oval, tentiform mine on the upperside of a leaf, most of the time on the central vein or a strongly developed side vein.
-At the beginning without any longitudinal folds, but later with quite some folds making the leaf to curl upwards.
-The frass is scattered all over the leaf, contrary to the situation in *Phyllonorycter leucographella", that occurs partly on the same host plants, where the frass is concentrated.
+In the beginning without no longitudinal folds, but later with quite some folds making the leaf curl upwards.
+The frass is scattered all over the leaf, contrary to the situation in Phyllonorycter leucographella, which occurs partly on the same host plants, where the frass is concentrated.

-This species has a very complicated mining behaviour.
-In the first tentiform, epidermal mine, a second, smaller mine is constructed in the pallisade parenchyma.
+This species has a very complicated mining behavior.
+In the first tentiform, epidermal mine, a second, smaller mine is constructed in the palisade parenchyma.
 After feeding for a while in this second mine, the caterpillar consumes the roof of that small mine and just a central, black patch remains.

 See also gracillariidae.net and bladmineerders.be.